Comparing visits to the DMZ from North & South Korea

 Understandably, many remain sceptical; there have been summits and peace proposals between North and South Korea in the past, and it would certainly take years of negotiations and actions on both sides before a real and lasting peace bore fruit.

-Perhaps if it does the JSA could remain a tourist attraction, much like the remnants of the Berlin Wall.
+Perhaps if that does happen, the JSA could remain a tourist attraction, much like the remnants of the Berlin Wall.
 Maybe one day people will walk through the DMZ and try to fathom what kept a divided nation apart for so long.

 There's a World Out There.